JCSheeron/PLCCalibration/README.md

   input file.
 The program will check for their existence before trying to use them.
 If they are not present, then it will continue without them.

+* Added a place to enter traveler number, traveler operations(s), and traveler page(s) at the top of the text output file.
+Similarly, added a place for mfg and QA sign/data at the bottom of the text output file.